tueng/tueng.github.io/_posts/r-tutorials/2016-10-11-building-scatter-plots-with-ggplot2.md

 ## Learning outcomes
 - Learn how to build a simple scatter plot
-- Learn how to tailor the plot with aesthetics (color, shape, size, etc.)
+- Learn how to tailor a plot with aesthetics (color, shape, size, etc.)
 - Distinguish between mapping an aesthetic to a variable and setting it to a constant value
-- Understand why we want to map aesthetics to variable
+- Understand why we want to map aesthetics to variables
 - Learn which aesthetics are suitable for which types of data
 - Learn how to fit a regression line to a scatter plot